ReadabilityLOL/blog/content/page/now.md

 I'm going to try to update this site around once every two weeks.
 If I don't, just send me an angry email or something, and I'll be sure to disregard it completely.

 ## What I'm reading/listening to
 I recently finished reading Mort, by Terry Pratchett, which was the only book of Discworld I hadn't read yet.
 I'm currently rereading the books in random order now each night before bed, since I like doing some light reading each night.
-I'm also reading Don Quixote by Miguel de Cervantes in free periods at school and theoretically reading SPQR by Mary Beard in my free time, though the amount of tasks I have to do always expands to fill that free time.
+I'm also reading Don Quixote by Miguel de Cervantes in free periods at school and theoretically reading SPQR by Mary Beard in my free time, though the amount of tasks I have to do always expands to fill that free time, as per [Parkinson's Law](https://wikipedia.org/wiki/Parkinson's_law).
 I'm also reading Harry Potter and the Methods of rationality, as mentioned in [a previous post](/alittlebitofprocrastination).

 ## What I'm watching
 I'm not really currently watching anything except Bills games and random Youtube videos.

 ## What I'm working on right now
 I'm currently working on a few projects right now.
 First off, I'm working on a [notes app for Windows XP](/makinganotesapp1).
-My first log for that should be out soon.
 I'm also working on creating a website for a friend, which may have been a bad decision on his part, given my history with website design.

 I started working on my DnD campaign for school with a friend.
 We decided on which system we'll use, which is proabably a good first step.
 We've decided to use [sw5e](https://sw5e.com) as our system, because it seemed like fun, and we both have some star wars knowledge from the movies and from playing KOTOR.

 I've come up with a routine for exercising, and it seems to be going well so far.
 Its basically just a full body workout 3x a week.
 I should probably start doing some cardio though.

 I finished working on the Genelab for High Schooler's capstone project with a group, and we actually managed to make it to the next round.
 Now we just have to write a research proposal

+I'm also trying to publish my notes on this website, in the probably futile hope that this will inspire me to take better notes.

+Finally, I'm memorizing the book of Galatians for a bible quizzing competition.

 ## What I'm learning